 Make sure your system in place

 Willpower won't give you long-term change.
 A good system will, though.

-Motivation expert B. J. Fogg has a simple formula:
+Motivation expert B. J. Fogg has a simple model:

-As I shared recently, you need to be motivated to adapt, have the ability to change and a trigger to start your process..
+As I shared recently, you need to be motivated to adapt, have the ability to change and a prompt to start your process.
 I suspect many habits fall apart quickly because one of these three elements is missing.

 Make sure your goal fits

 Are you going after the right goal?
 There is honor in quitting, or at least more honor than continuing just because you haven't come up with something wiser to do.